 “One of the ways we can do that is create more makerspaces for kids.
-Part of my talk will be leading the charge to say let’s build more makerspaces inside schools, libraries and even community centers.”
+Let’s build more makerspaces inside schools, libraries and even community centers.”

 But what makes a makerspace?
-Dougherty and other maker movement advocates have identified several common elements of successful makerspaces:
+Dougherty and other maker movement advocates have identified three common elements of successful makerspaces:

 Makerspaces can be elaborate learning spaces equipped with sophisticated tools and supplies, but they don’t have to be.
 Dougherty offered the following simple tips for creating one in your school.

 Step 1: Secure some space.

 It doesn’t need to be fancy.
 It doesn’t even need to be large.
 At the Ellis School in Pittsburgh, girls tinker at “Innovation Stations” that are tucked into hallways and the corners of classrooms, said technology director Lisa Abel-Palmieri.

 Sometimes finding space is simply a matter of reprioritizing.
 For example, Shannon McClintock Miller, the teacher librarian at Van Meter Community School in Iowa, had an office in the corner of her library.
 She decided to convert it into a makerspace for students.

 "It’s not about our stuff," she said.
 "School is about the kids, and the kids are really grateful we made this for them."

 That jibes with what Dougherty advises educators to do.